nicholasadamou/set-me-up/README.md

 #### [macosupdate](.dotfiles/tag-smu/modules/macosupdate)

-Runs the macOS updater via the command-line.
+Runs the Mac OS updater via the command-line.

 Should your system require a system restart due to an `macosupdate` caused update, re-run the `smu` script after rebooting.
 The update module should be satisfied by the previous run and result in no action.

 #### [php](.dotfiles/tag-smu/modules/php)

-Installs `PHP5`, `PHP7` and [composer](https://getcomposer.org/) for package management via `brew`. `PHP7` will be defined as global version.
+Installs `PHP5`, `PHP7` and [composer](https://getcomposer.org/) for package management via `brew`. `PHP7` will be defined as the global version.
-For each version the `apcu`, `amqp`, `igbinary` and `xdebug` extensions are installed via `pecl`, `memcached` is installed from source.
+For each version the `apcu`, `amqp`, `igbinary` and `xdebug` extensions are installed via `pecl`. `memcached` is installed from source.

 The [phpswitch script](https://github.com/philcook/brew-php-switcher) enables you to switch between the installed versions.

 #### [python](.dotfiles/tag-smu/modules/python)

-Installs [pyenv](https://github.com/pyenv/pyenv) for version management and [pipenv](https://github.com/pypa/pipenv) for package management. python2 and python3 are installed using `pipenv`. `python3` will be defined as global version.
+Installs [pyenv](https://github.com/pyenv/pyenv) for version management and [pipenv](https://github.com/pypa/pipenv) for package management. `python2` and `python3` are installed using `pipenv`. `python3` will be defined as the global version.

-When the terminal module is used the python installation will work-out-of-the-box as the required `pyenv` code is already in place.
+When the terminal module is used, the `python` installation will work-out-of-the-box because the required `pyenv` code is already in place.

 #### [ruby](.dotfiles/tag-smu/modules/ruby)

-Installs [rbenv](https://github.com/rbenv/rbenv) for version management and [bundler](http://bundler.io/) for package management. `ruby2` is installed and defined as global version via `rbenv`.
+Installs [rbenv](https://github.com/rbenv/rbenv) for version management and [bundler](http://bundler.io/) for package management. `ruby2` is installed and defined as the global version via `rbenv`.

-When the terminal module is used the ruby installation will work out-of-the-box as the required `rbenv` code is already in place.
+When the terminal module is used, the `ruby` installation will work out-of-the-box because the required `rbenv` code is already in place.

 #### [terminal](.dotfiles/tag-smu/modules/terminal)

-Configures zsh as your default shell with sane zsh options and provides you with a list of useful plugins managed via [zplugin](https://github.com/zdharma/zplugin).
+Configures `zsh` as your default shell with sane `zsh` options and provides you with a list of useful plugins managed via [zplugin](https://github.com/zdharma/zplugin).

-For flexibility and speed reasons `set-me-up` does not rely on any of the popular frameworks but picks a few plugins from these.
+For flexibility and speed reasons `set-me-up` does not rely on any of the popular frameworks, but picks a few plugins from these.
 To keep the console snappy all plugins are [loaded asynchronously](https://github.com/zdharma/zplugin#turbo-mode-zsh--53).

-Some of the plugins are:
+Some of the installed plugins are:

 - zsh-autosuggestions
 - zsh-completions